revaturelabs/interviewquestions/Java/Java 8/stream api.md

 <details><summary> Show Answer</summary>

-- When we need to iterate the elements in stream.
+- When we need to iterate the elements in the stream.
-- This is the only one operation that returns void.
+- This is the only operation that returns void.
 - can call directly on collections or stream.

 </details>